SkyeOfBreeze/motorola-moto-mods-archived-resources/README.md

 Debug And Log: https://web.archive.org/web/20161102205125/http://developer.motorola.com/build/tools/debug-and-log

 Any download links on these pages should be able to be found in the rest of the repo with maybe a few exceptions. the files provided are unmodified and are as they showed up in the zipped download files on the website.
 This is provided for archive purpose only, and I do not own the resources in this repo.

+Any repos that Motorola has made on Github I have forked, if they ever decide to nuke them on their side.
+My versions might have modifications for QOL, which you can see via the changelog of the respective repo